 Next, you’ll want to go over any criminal background that your tenant has.
 However, a word of notice is in place here.
 It is illegal in some states to discriminate on grounds of criminal history.
 Furthermore, it is also illegal to run a background check on a tenant applicant without their signed consent.

 If you decide to run a criminal background check on your applicants, please make sure to obtain written consent beforehand.
-Many (but not all) rental applications have the verbiage through which the applicant gives permission to a background check.
-That being said, we recommend caution and careful consideration of tenant applications, in order not to discriminate applicants based on criminal history.
+Many (but not all) rental applications have the verbiage through which the applicant gives permission for a background check.
+That being said, we recommend caution and careful consideration of tenant applications, in order not to discriminate against applicants based on criminal history.